-The European Commission, published on 27 October 2021 the Banking Package 2021, which includes the proposals for the final implementation of Basel 3 in the European Union through a legislative package introducing amendments to Capital Requirements Regulation 2013/575/EU (CRR, the so-called CRR III), to the Directive 2013/36/UE (Capital Requirements Directive, the so-called CRD VI), and also a proposal to amend the Capital Requirements Regulation in the area of resolution (the so-called "daisy chain" proposal).
+The European Commission, published on 27 October 2021 the Banking Package 2021, which includes the proposals for the final implementation of Basel 3 in the European Union through a legislative package introducing amendments to Capital Requirements Regulation 2013/575/EU (CRR, the so-called CRR III), to the Directive 2013/36/UE (Capital Requirements Directive, the so-called CRD VI).
 On 19 June 2024, the CRD VI and the CRR III were published on the Official Journal of the European Union and entered into force on 9 July 2024.
 In line with the Basel standards, the EU Co-legislators agreed in restricting the usage of internal models for measuring credit risk on some specific portfolios and to return to a more stringent standardised approach as well as to eliminate internal models for operational risks.
 They also agreed to introduce the output floor, applied at all levels of consolidation (including "solo" level).
 The agreement shows that the Co-Legislators took into account some important European specificities that could mitigate the impact on the sector.
 In addition to the implementation of the Basel standards, part of the changes brought by the CRR III and the CRD VI also aim to strengthen the resilience of the banking sector to environmental, social and governance (ESG) risks and to improve the Fit and Proper assessment framework.

 Save for certain exceptions, the majority of the CRRIII provisions will be applied starting from 1 January 2025, with certain elements of the Regulation phasing in over the years.
+As other global jurisdictions have already deferred the implementation of the final Basel standards without a clear deadline, a Delegated Act was published in the Official Journal of the EU on

+October 31, postponing the application of the market risk framework (FRTB) in the EU by one year, to 1 January 2026.
 Member States shall adopt and publish the CRDVI implementing measures by 10 January 2026 and they shall apply those provisions from one day after its transposition date (i.e., 11 January 2026).
-On 26 September 2023, the EBA published its second mandatory Basel III monitoring report based on data as of 31 December 2022 from a sample of 157 banks.
-A separate annex to the report also includes the impact of the proposals for the EU implementation of Basel III under the banking package.
-Based on the content of the package agreed so far, at Euro 0.6 billion of additional Tier 1 capital required for the entire EU banking sector, the estimated capital shortfall to comply with the Basel III reform has been practically eliminated.
+On 4 October 2024, the EBA published its third mandatory Basel III monitoring report based on data as of 31 December 2023 from a sample of 152 banks.
+For the first time, the main Basel III monitoring report presents the estimated impact of the Basel III reform considering the most impactful EU-specific adjustments that are part of the CRR III and CRD VI.
+Moreover, differently to the previous year, the main results also include the effect of all EU buffers and Pillar 2 Requirements.
+The main finding is that EU banks would need a total of Euro 0.8 billion of additional Tier 1 capital to comply with the new framework at the time of full implementation in 2033.